Damon's Journey - Sector Clinical Lead

 After four years, I undertook my paramedic training and registered as a paramedic in 2000.
 This led me to undertake various development opportunities and eventually I interviewed for the new role of clinical supervisor, before progressing to team leader.
 During this time was selected onto the air ambulance based in Norwich as a paramedic, which meant working as part of a helicopter emergency medical service (HEMs) team.
 This role meant we were tasked to seriously ill and injured patients and were involved in assisting with navigation, managing scenes, assessing, and treating patients, as well as facilitating transportation either by air or road to definitive care.

 I had several secondments within the training and education team which allowed me to teach on the EMT and paramedic courses for new and existing staff.
 Following this secondment, I progressed to clinical operations manager for east Suffolk, working alongside operational colleagues in the day-to-day running of the sector.
-I supported crews with training and education, led on clinical aspects within the sector, supported clinical complaints/concerns and undertook developmental action plans.
+I supported crews with training and education, led on clinical aspects within the sector, supported clinical complaints and concerns, and undertook developmental action plans.

 I then became an area clinical lead for the Trust in 2015, working across various areas, until undertaking the role within Suffolk & north east Essex, before starting in my current role as sector clinical lead for Norfolk and Waveney in 2021.